This basic tutorials explain how to use the Sefaria API to create a few possible data visualizations.

 The Visualization

 Beneath the controls, we render the visualization.
-The nice thing about D3Plus is that instead of diving into the nitty gritty of D3 configuration, we get an out-of-the-box React component.
-All we need to do is pass in our data, and set the config the way we'd like it.
-Let's take a look:
+One nice thing about D3Plus is how it provides an out-of-the-box React component without requiring any detailed work on D3 configuration.
+All we need to do is pass in our data and set the config the way we'd like it to get the desired result.
+See below:

 <Treemap config={{